-Sometimes I wonder if we try way too hard to turn everything that happens to us into something positive.
+Do you ever wonder why we try so hard to turn everything that happens into something positive?
+Me too.
 Maybe it’s human nature to look for the silver linings in everything that happens, including the really crappy stuff.
 Maybe it’s how we explain why bad things happen.
 There has to be a reason for the chaos or the pain doesn’t there?
 It’s the same with cancer.
 There has to be a reason that cancer picked you and not the rotten-no-good person who lives down the street.
 That’s sarcasm.
 I wouldn’t really wish cancer on anyone, not even my worst enemy.
 If I had one.

-Often times we hear things like everything happens for a reason, or you’re never given more than you can handle, or you were chosen for this because you’re strong enough to handle it and so on.
+Often we hear things like, everything happens for a reason, or you’re never given more than you can handle, or you were chosen for this because you’re strong enough to handle it and so on.

 So why does it so often seem like there’s only one way to do cancer, especially breast cancer, the just stay positive way?

 Do we always have to try to stay positive and attempt to turn bad experiences inside out, or in other words, turn them into something positive?
 (I’m just asking…)